-How can I tell if my children are vitamin D deficient?
+How can I tell if my children are vitamin D insufficient?

-Getting enough vitamin D is essential for the formation and maintenance of healthy bones and muscles throughout childhood and adolescence.
-Vitamin D deficiency in infants and children can lead to a condition where their rapidly growing skeleton fails to develop properly1 and may also affect other areas of their health in later life.
+Getting enough vitamin D is essential for the formation and maintenance of healthy bones and maintenance of muscles throughout childhood and adolescence.
+Vitamin D insufficiency in infants and children can lead to a condition where their rapidly growing skeleton fails to develop properly and may also affect other areas of their health in later life.
 When a child isn’t obtaining the vitamin D their body needs, it isn’t always outwardly obvious, especially in the early stages.

 However, there are signs and symptoms you can watch out for if you’re concerned that your child isn’t getting enough of this important nutrient.
-These include:1
+These include:

 - Aching bones.